stefankoppier/openapi-validator/README.md

 The OpenAPI Validator tool allows you to validate your OpenAPI specification by writing a descriptive ruleset in Kotlin!
 There is an extensive set of built-in rules and is extensible, as it allows you to add custom rules easily.

-Visit[the project documentation](https://stefankoppier.github.io/openapi-validator/) for a complete overview of the functionality.
+Visit [the project documentation](https://stefankoppier.github.io/openapi-validator/) for a complete overview of the functionality.

 ## Features